Stockflare/learn/_posts/2014-10-30-A2-what-are-five-star-stocks.markdown

 Then on the left

 * We can see that it's cheap
-* In terms of sentiment, Wall Street thinks its worth more than today’s price & they are recommending their clients "Buy" it.
+* In terms of sentiment, Wall Street thinks its worth only a tiny bit more than today’s price & they are recommending their clients "Hold" it.

 ### Part 3.
 Will 5 star stocks help you?